SidOfc/treevial/README.md

 at it, at some point I cried in a corner for a while, then decided to *screw it* and try it for myself.

-I am honestly thankful for this experience because due to frustration, true motivation was born and put to use for a (hopefully) more positive experience.
+I am actually thankful for this experience because due to this frustration, true motivation was born and put to use for a (hopefully) more positive experience.

 ## Why Treevial?